razasyedh/htmlvid/faq.md

 > Why don't you use *x* feature of FFmpeg/codec to get better quality and filesize?

 `FFmpeg` has a lot of ways to tweak the output quality letting you choose between different modes and presets.
 The reason I only use the `-crf` and `-b:v` options is KISS (Keep It Simple Stupid).
 The more complicated options require better knowledge of `FFmpeg` and the video codecs which leads to more room for error.
-It is better suited for encoding large videos while our videos will be short snippets so we don't need that level of control.
+They are better suited for encoding large videos while our videos will be short snippets so we don't need that level of control.
 Lastly, the options for different codecs are widely different.
 (I already think it's too much to have to remember that `-crf` works on a different scale for WebM and MP4's.)

 > What's up with the default filenames?